Bagan95/FadeFrameUI-WOTLK/README.md

 # FadeFrameUI
 Lightweight addon that changes the transparency of the player frame, pet frame, minimap, action bars, chat buttons and buff icons based on the following conditions:
-- Out of combat, no target and full health/mana
+- Out of combat, no target, not casting and full health

 This addon will hopefully make you more immersed in to the game and also prevent burn in on OLED-monitors.